 POLS 2101.
 Intro to Discipline of Pol Sci.
-A general introduction to the scope and methods of the discipline of political science.
+This course is a general introduction to the scope of political science, including types of governments, the variety of institutions and processes, political concepts, and ideologies, and to the methods used to study political phenomena.
 Required of all political science majors.
 (3-0-3)